anniewesterlund/GMM-free-energy-estimator-and-clustering-tool/README.md

 Implementation of free energy estimator based on Gaussian Mixture models and cross-validation in C++: https://pubs.acs.org/doi/abs/10.1021/acs.jctc.7b00346

+Each point is assigned to a cluster based on the estimated density.

 This requires Eigen (https://eigen.tuxfamily.org/dox/GettingStarted.html) - downloaded and in the path.

 Installing estimator: